Important Skills for Dental Assistant Jobs

 - Taking Blood Pressure

-Dental Hygienist Skills List
+Dental Hygienist Skills

 Dental hygienists clean teeth, check patients for signs of oral diseases, and provide preventive dental care.
-Hygienist also educate patients on ways to improve and maintain good dental health.
+Hygienists also educate patients on ways to improve and maintain good dental health.
 Below are some of the skills dental hygienists need.

 A - C